Unidata/git-recipes/faq.md

 Q: How do I delete a branch?

 A: `git branch -d my-branch`

-Q: How do I delete a remote branch that has been deleted locally?

-A: `git push origin :my-branch`

 Q: How do I resolve a merge conflict?